The Housing Authority operates 4 units (16 beds) of emergency housing for families experiencing homelessness for up to 90 days.

 The housing choice voucher program is the federal government’s major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses and apartments.

-The Waiting List for the Housing Choice Voucher Program is OPEN FEBRUARY 27, 2015 at 8:30AM.
-Check back for more information and application instructions.
+The Waiting List for the Housing Choice Voucher Program is CLOSED

 There is no special application process for the Mainstream Program.
 Your answers to the questions on the Voucher application will help us determine your eligibility for this program.
 Simply complete the Voucher application form.